How to change the hostname on Linux

 #hostname #hostname linux.com #hostname

 When we use the kernel.hostname variable or the hostname command to change the transient hostname, Linux updates the transient hostname only in the current session.
-It will reset the transient hostname from the network configuration when we will restart the system.
+When we restart the system, it resets the transient hostname from the network configuration.

-To verify it, restart the system and check the transient hostname again.
+To verify it, restart the system and recheck the transient hostname.

 #reboot -f